 Comparing deep learning and template-based method, deep learning has two advantages.
 First, it can extract unseen entities.
 For example, in the training data, we know that China Southern Airlines Company Limited is a company.
 But when in prediction, it can be right in different kind of forms, for example, Southern Airlines.

 But deep learning model usually can detect this kind of unseen entities when predicting on new text.
-But template-based method will not extract an entity, if it not appeared in the database.
+But template-based method will not extract an entity, if it didn’t appear in the database.
 And the second advantage of deep learning is that it is context aware.
 In fact, as we mentioned before, in many cases, we can't decide whether a word is a part of an entity as we need the context information.

 For example, when we look at the word Forbes.
 Sometimes it is a name of a person.
-And sometimes it might refer to a newspaper.
+And sometimes it might refer to the magazine.
 And this difference can be captured by contexts.
 For example, if we see Forbes sentences like Forbes was born in 1955.
 We can judge that this is a name of a person.
 But on the contrary, template-based method cannot distinguish a same word in different contexts.

-However, deep learning have also some drawbacks compared to template-based method.
+However, deep learning has also some drawbacks compared to template-based method.
 First, deep learning model is usually more costing.
 This is because we need a lot of training data to train.
-And program of deep learning is usually required some kind of special education on machine learning.
-On the contrary, template-based method is the more simple.
-However, when the size of the database increase, it become more difficult to maintain the database.
+And program of deep learning usually required some kind of special education on machine learning.
+On the contrary, template-based method is simpler.
+However, when the size of the database increases, it becomes more difficult to maintain the database.
 And the cost will increase.
-On the contrary, the cost of deep learning is usually decrease as we have more and more data.
-Since the prediction is learned from data instead of hard programed by human.
+On the contrary, the cost of deep learning is usually decreasing as we have more and more data.
+Since the prediction is learned from data instead of hard programmed by human.

 And the second drawback of deep learning is its speed.
 But here, as I indicated, the speed of deep learning is actually also acceptable in most cases.
-And with(1:29:28) the development of devices that is intended for the deep learning models such as GPU.
+And with the development of devices that is intended for the deep learning models such as GPU.
 So in most cases, deep learning, we also output the result of a new entity recognition in a real tag, like template- based model do.